Cello Sonata No. 3 (Beethoven): Structure and music

-Allegro ma non tanto
+I. Allegro ma non tanto

 The first movement is in alla breve time and marked Allegro ma non tanto (fast but not too much).
 It is written in sonata form, and opens with an expansive melody introduced by the cello alone.

 Beethoven similarly featured a solo string instrument in some of his violin sonatas.
 The piano then enters with a cadenza-like flourish, which leads into a repetition of the opening theme played in octaves by the piano.
 The melody consists of several motifs to be used as material for further development.
 A bridge passage follows, leading to a second subject played, as John Mangum noted, in "organic relationship" with "the cello and piano interweaving, each gently decorating and elaborating the other's part".
 The development gives greater emphasis to the first theme.
 In the recapitulation, the cello is accompanied by running triplets on the piano.

 One of the motifs is similar to the first motif in Bach's aria "Es ist vollbracht" (All is fulfilled) from his St John Passion, introduced there by the viol.
 It is unclear if the similarity is intended, but would match the inscription "inter lacrymas".
 The movement has moments of stillness and introspection both before the recapitulation and before the "final flourish".

+II.
 Allegro molto

 As in some of Beethoven's piano sonatas, there is no slow movement.
 The second movement is a scherzo in the tonic minor, A minor, with a contrasting trio in A major; the scherzo is played three times, alternating with the trio played twice.
 The scherzo makes prominent use of off-beat accents, in "rhythmic sharpness and thematic brevity".
 The trio's character was described by a reviewer as "gruff humour".

+III.
 Adagio cantabile – Allegro vivace

 The finale begins with a slow introduction in 2/4 time, marked Adagio cantabile (slow and singing), in the dominant key, E major.
 A slow introduction also appears in other Beethoven works of the period, such as the Waldstein Sonata.
 Here, it "creates a wholly individual atmosphere, one that is broadly lyrical and tinged with a sort of dignified sorrow", as Mangum noted.
 The short section has been described as sublime and "emotionally charged".

 The finale, in alla breve time and marked Allegro vivace (fast and lively) is again in sonata form.
 The cello plays both the first subject and a contrasting second subject.
 The first subject dominates the development.
 The finale ends with an expressive coda.
 The movement has been described as contrasting episodes of "bravura" and others of "gentle repose", ending in a "joyous conclusion".

 Cellist Jan Vogler summarised that the sonata "is an aristocratic, temperamental piece, full of musical expression and imagination.
 Its form is perfect, and it shows Beethoven's great taste."